 Imagine yourself in a mall carrying your kid’s bag, toys, etc, plus your purse or backpack and all the shopping bags with souvenirs, etc. It will be a little complicated don’t you think?
 I know that is doable to carry all that at the same time, but I rather avoid it, specially in crowded places like Japan and when I have to manage a kid at the same time.

 In these situations, a stroller makes my life so much easier so why should I deny myself this help?

 The only inconvenient I can think of for a stroller’s use in Japan are:

 - Stairs (it is really annoying to have to take a stroller through stairs when elevators are not available).

-- Escalators (less annoying than stairs, but also difficult, and most of the time prohibited, to move a stroller in escalators).
+- Escalators (less annoying than stairs, but also difficult, and most of the time it is forbidden to use a stroller in escalators).

 - Crowded trains are a true problem in Japan, specially during rush hour.
 Sometimes, it’s really difficult to get a person on a crowded train, so I let you imagine how hard it is to fit a stroller.